 I fell in love with Coppola's film, Bram Stoker's Dracula.
-I knew I would write a book about it.
+And because I did, I knew I would write a book about it.
 Confession, I not only fell in love with the film and the interpretation of Dracula, but I also began writing about vampires!
 The film doesn't water down Dracula.
 He's capable of love, he's sexy, yet he is a demonic beast too!
 Yikes!

-The music is from Hannibal, especially written for that film.
+The music is from the film, Hannibal, especially written for that film.
 I love it.

 This clip captured every emotion of mine.
 It really overwhelmed me.
 I listened to it almost constantly while I was writing the novel.
 It captures everything I feel when I write about darkness and love!

 Now being me, that didn't mean I was going to write light-weight stuff.
 No, the dark has always intrigued me.
 The dark draws us in.
 Love in the darkness, desire in a dark dream that is what I think dark Gothic Romanticism is all about.
 That's what my novel is all about.
 And I have not changed the character of Dracula nor have I 'embellished' the story line.
 I merely wrote around events in the novel.

 Many people have said they wished, with regard to the novel, that Dracula's love life was explored more.
 I agree and have done that.
 There is Dracula with violence but also with love.